lockkkk/fa24/_pages/logistics.md

 **Paper reading response**
 <br/>
-The reading list is posted on the [schedule](/fa24/schedule) page.
-You are required to post a response to [Ed discussion](https://edstem.org/us/courses/61972/) by 11:59PM the day before the class.
-The response include a short summary of each paper, and your opinion of the paper.
+The reading list is posted on the [schedule](/fa25/schedule) page.
+You are required to post a response to [Discussion](TBD) by 11:59PM the day before the class.
+The response includes a short summary of each paper, and your opinion of the paper.
+Here’s an example outline:

+- What is the problem being solved?
+- Why is it a new/interesting problem?
+- What are the key technical insights of the solution?
+- What are a few potential limitations of the current solution?
+- What are a few potential next problems to be solved in this direction?

 **In-class paper discussion**
 <br/>
-You will lead the paper discussion in classes.
-Presentation slides are optional.
+Students will take turns lead the paper discussion in classes.
+Presentation slides are encouraged.
-Your goal is to keep the discussion moving along by providing necessary context and background of the paper.
+Student will keep the discussion moving along by providing necessary context and background of the paper.

 **Research project**
 <br/>
-The course project is an open-ended research project, done in groups of two or three.
-A list of potential project ideas is [here](https://docs.google.com/document/d/1Xg-3SyGgReQNZsVCMINAjBHkuqiwNQ7Vx6vSeaeMNEc/edit?usp=sharing).
+The course project is an open-ended research project, done in groups of one, two or three.
+A list of potential project ideas is [here](TBD).
+Students must provide following:

-You are required to submit a proposal and a final report.
-There will be a in-class final presentation.
+- Project proposal: a 1–2 page description of the proposed problem, related work, and the solution idea.
+The proposal must also include a biweekly project timeline.

+- Midterm checkpoint: students will meet with the instructor to discuss the concrete research problem, technical details of relevant prior work, and progress to date.
+No written report is required.

+- Final report: a conference-style paper (use the provided template), e.g., with sections such as Introduction, Motivation, Related Work, Design, Implementation, and Evaluation for research-track submissions.

+The course will provide cloudlab resources for experiments, and students can also discuss with Jiaxin if they need help with accessing other hardware/software resources.

 ---